How to Help Someone Who Has an Eating Disorder

 How to Have a Conversation With Someone Who Has an Eating Disorder

 Still, it’s important to approach this conversation with great care and empathy.
-Eating disorders often have very complex and traumatic origins, and talking about their condition is frequently very difficult or even triggering for people.
+Eating disorders often have very complex and traumatic origins, and talking about their condition is frequently very difficult or even triggering for people.At the same time, you are likely not an expert on this subject, which can make approaching someone intimidating.
+Still, there is some advice that may help you have this important conversation in a helpful way.2

 Likewise, the location you choose is also important.
-Find a private place to have the conversation, ideally one where the other person feels comfortable.
+Find a private place to have the conversation, ideally where the other person feels comfortable.
 This will help them relax and open up more easily.

-When speaking with your loved one, it’s important to use “I” statements – those that place you as the subject, and emphasize what you’ve been observing.
+When speaking with your loved one, it’s important to use “I” statements—those that place you as the subject and emphasize what you’ve been observing.
 For example, something like: “I have noticed you eating less and exercising more, and I’m concerned.”

 Eating disorders are extremely complex, and you are likely not an expert on the subject.
 For these reasons and more, you should try to avoid providing “easy” solutions, like telling someone they should “just eat more.”
-This can likely even feel insulting to someone, and cause them to shut down.
+This can likely even feel insulting to someone and cause them to shut down.

 Regardless, remember that you are having a conversation.
 You can bring up these specific options to show someone that help is available.
 Threatening them with an ultimatum if they do not enter treatment, however, may make the situation worse.